 Recreation Software- The City implemented a new recreation software package in 2018 to manage recreational activities, recreation events, YRCC activities, Wilson Pool, and sports leagues.
 The software provides a single solution to manage recreational activities and events and provides a customer friendly website for participants.

-Public Works Software- The City is in the process of reviewing requests for proposal (RFP) to replace the work-order and asset-management software for Transportation, Water, Sewer, Airport, Recycling and Trash, Parks Maintenance, and Facilities Management.
-The new software will include a new complaint management module to improve how the city tracks and manages public infrastructure maintenance.
+Public Works Software- The City awarded an agreement to Lucity Inc, in June of 2019 to replace the work-order and asset-management software for Transportation, Water, Sewer, Airport, Recycling and Trash, Parks Maintenance, and Facilities Management.
+The new software will include a new complaint management module to improve how the city tracks and manages public infrastructure maintenance, tight integration with the City's GIS Mapping system, and a new public portal that will improve how the public submits and tracks work requests.

 Development of a City-Wide Institutional Network - Network connectivity upgrades to City facilities were completed in the fall of 2017, providing increases in network speed to the majority of facilities and a decrease in annual expenses.
 The implementation of Wi-Fi to various public facilities was complete in February 2018 and was funded by the savings from City facility network upgrades.
 Additional information regarding public Wi-Fi can be found here.